-Interview with Ray Van Winkle, Officiant in Seattle
+Interview with Ray Van Winkle, a wedding officiant in Seattle

 What should our readers know about you?